ilya0/BNB_HackBoston_Workshop/README.md

 Workshop Powerpoint [link]()

-Intro BNB - Intermediate, summarizing the developments, ZK and consensus, how to build NFTs on BNB / Defi, using blockchain development tool
+Intro BNB - Intermediate, summarizing the developments, ZK, AvDao and consensus, how to build NFTs on BNB / Defi, using blockchain development tool

+Outline of the presentation

+* Intro to BNB
+* how BNB works
+* Possible vulnerabilities
+* Intro to AvDao
+* Possible Vulnerabilities
+* Intro to API
+* What is an NFT
+* How has it changed industries
+	* Gamefi, Art, Music

 Tools needed